jonathanhogg/flitter/README.md

 # flitter

-**flitter** is a 2D (presently) visuals language and engine designed for live performances.
+**flitter** is a 2D and basic 3D visuals language and engine designed for live performances.
 While **flitter** supports a basic form of live-coding (live reload of source files), it is designed primarily for driving via an Ableton Push 2 controller.

-The engine that runs the language is capable of: drawing in windows with Skia, OpenGL shaders and video files; driving a LaserCube plugged in over USB (other lasers probably easy to support); driving DMX lighting via a USB DMX interface (currently via an Entec/-compatible interface or my own crazy hand-built interfaces).
+The engine that runs the language is capable of: 2D drawing with Skia; running OpenGL shaders as image generators/filters; rendering videos; rendering basic 3D scenes in OpenGL with a few simple primitives, mesh model loading, ambient, directional and point light sources, and simple Phong/Gouraud shading; driving a LaserCube plugged in over USB (other lasers probably easy to support); driving DMX lighting via a USB DMX interface (currently via an Entec/-compatible interface or my own crazy hand-built interfaces).

 It is implemented in a mix of Python and Cython.
 I use and develop **flitter** exclusively on macOS.
 It is notionally portable – in that there's no particular